cypress-io/github-action/README.md

 The action will wait for the first url to respond, then will check the second url, and so on.

 You can even use your own command (usually by using `npm`, `yarn`, `npx`) to wait for the server to respond.
-For example, if you want to use [wait-on](https://github.com/jeffbski/wait-on) utility to ping the server and run the Cypress tests after the server responds:
+For example, if you want to use the [wait-on](https://github.com/jeffbski/wait-on) utility to ping the server and run the Cypress tests after the server responds:

 ```yml
 - uses: cypress-io/github-action@v5